arcus-azure/arcus/community/blog/2022-06 .NET 6 finally comes to Arcus Templates in v0.8 release/README.md

 We've learned a lot during adding this kind of widespread support to Arcus and plan to use that knowledge in the future when .NET 7 arrives.

 ## Conclusion
-The Templates v0.8 release was a much-requested release.
+The Templates v0.8 release was much-requested.
 It took us quite some time to fully make these project templates not only .NET 6 compatible, but also using the latest features and Arcus changes from dependent libraries.
 Now, these templates are finally done and can be used in your next project.

 See [our official documentation](https://templates.arcus-azure.net/) for more information on all the currently supported features.
 If you have any questions, remarks, comments, or just want to discuss something with us; feel free to [contact the Arcus team at Codit](https://github.com/arcus-azure/arcus.templates/issues/new/choose).